Research Participation (Subject Pool) Information

 How do I assign credit to my course(s)?

 When you sign up for an experiment, you'll need to select a course to assign your credit to in order to make sure your participation is properly credited.
 If you are enrolled in more than one course that requires experiment participation, you will need to distribute your credited hours to each class accordingly.
+That is, you must assign credit to one course or another and cannot double count the same experimental participation for two different courses.
 You may adjust these assignments of credit to courses after you have participated as well.
 To do so, make sure you have selected both of your courses.
 Then, go to “My Schedule / Credits, and click “Reassign” alongside the credits you wish to reassign.
 At the end of the semester, it is very important that you have allocated the requisite credited hours to each course.

 What if I sign up for a session and can't go?